Ibrahim778/VitaFTPI-Core/README.md

 Updating is simple REPLACE not merge both the uploader and editor folder.

+# Warnings:
+1. If uma0: is mounted usb mode will corrupt the data in it. uma0: is usally used for usb's in a pstv and for psvsd.
+So be careful!
+You have been warned.

 # FAQ:
 **1. What do I put as the drive letter?**